brunoconcli/brunoconcli/README.md

 ## <b>Good evening!
 I'm Bruno Concli and be very welcome to my page!</b>
 ### <i>Enjoy your visit</i>
-Recently graduated at Cotuca - SP, currently entering the Software Development market, focusing on web and backend development 🖲️🖥️⌨️
+Recently graduated at Cotuca - SP, currently entering the Software Development market, focusing on web and backend development 🖥️⌨️ <br>
-Brazilian, fluent in english and constantly learning! 📖✏️
+Brazilian, fluent in english and constantly learning! 🇧🇷📖✏️

 <div align="center">
 <a href="https://github.com/brunoconcli/github-readme-stats#gh-dark-mode-only">